steqeq/0000/docs/how-to/rocm-for-ai/model-automation-and-dashboarding.rst

 ROCm Docker images
 ------------------

-You can find ROCm Docker images for PyTorch and TensorFlow on Docker Hub at `rocm/pytorch <https://hub.docker.com/r/rocm/pytorch>`_ and `rocm/tensorflow <https://hub.docker.com/r/rocm/tensorflow>`_.
+ROCm Docker images for PyTorch and TensorFlow are available on Docker Hub at `rocm/pytorch <https://hub.docker.com/r/rocm/pytorch>`_ and `rocm/tensorflow <https://hub.docker.com/r/rocm/tensorflow>`_.

-AMD publishes a unified Docker image at `rocm/vllm <https://hub.docker.com/r/rocm/vllm>`_ that packages together vLLM and PyTorch for the AMD Instinct™ MI300X accelerator.
+A unified Docker image that packages together vLLM and PyTorch for the AMD Instinct™ MI300X accelerator is at `rocm/vllm <https://hub.docker.com/r/rocm/vllm>`_ .
 This enables users to quickly validate the expected inference performance numbers on the MI300X.
 This Docker image includes:

 - ROCm